peteryim/Covid-19-Ventilator-Software/README.md

 The software will help meet the [requirements for the Covid-19 ventilator](https://docs.google.com/document/d/1FNPwrQjB1qW1330s5-S_-VB0vDHajMWKieJRjINCNeE/edit) published by Julian Botta, an Emergency Medicine Physcian at Johns Hopkins University.

+**Requirements**

-Requirements of the software solution are:
+The software solution will meet these requirements:

 * Stability.
 The software components will function in a safety-critical application.
 * Distributable.
 The software will be easily installed.